 - Chesebrough-Pond’s, Inc. acquires Aziza Eye Cosmetics Division of Mauvel Ltd.

-- L’Oréal opens first international subsidiary in Brazil.
+- L’Oréal opens its first international subsidiary in Brazil.

 - Bourjois, Inc. acquires Helene Pessl, Inc.

-- Goya Ltd. bought by Reckitt & Colman Ltd.
+- Fields-Goya bought by Reckitt & Sons, a division of Reckitt & Colman Ltd.

 - Studio Girl acquired by Helene Curtis Industries, Inc.

 - Vick Chemical Company buys Clearasil, Inc. and changes its name to Richardson-Merrell, Inc.

 - W. J. Bush & Co Ltd. (including Potter & Moore) acquired by Albright & Wilson.

 - Charles of the Ritz becomes a public company.

 - Chas.
 Pfizer purchases the Thomas Leeming & Company Ltd. and Pacquin, Inc.

 - Germaine Monteil becomes available in the U.K.